CodeYourFuture/Track-AI-Essentials/Roles/content/Profiles/_index.md

 +++
 title="Profiles"
-description="These are AI generated fake profiles, but some real people are hiding in here too" emoji="👥" menu=["syllabus"] layout="slimdex"
+description="These are largely AI generated fake profiles, but some real people could be hiding in here too" emoji="👥" menu=["syllabus"] layout="slimdex"